 The Northwest Power Pool (Power Pool) area is one of the four sub-regions of the Western Electricity Coordinating Council (WECC) and is comprised of all or major portions of the states of Washington; Oregon; Idaho; Wyoming; Montana; Nevada; and, Utah; a small portion of Northern California; and, the Canadian provinces of British Columbia and Alberta.
-This vast area covers 1.2 million square miles of the WECC's 1.8 million square miles.
-The Power Pool in collaboration with it members (18 Balancing Authorities (BA)) has conducted an assessment of reliability in response to questions raised regarding the ability of the Power Pool to meet the load requirements during the winter 2009-2010.
-Since the Power Pool covers a large and diverse area of the Western Interconnection, its members face unique issues in the day-to-day coordinated operations of the system.
-The Power Pool area in aggregate is a winter peaking sub-region with a large amount of hydro resources.
+This vast area covers 1.2 million square miles.
+The Power Pool in collaboration with its members (20 Balancing Authorities (BA)) has conducted an assessment of reliability in response to questions raised regarding the ability of the Power Pool to meet the load requirements during the 2010 summer.
+Since the Power Pool is a large and diverse area of the Western Interconnection, its members face unique issues in the day-to-day coordinated operations of the system.
+The Power Pool area in aggregate is a winter peaking sub-region with a large amount of hydro resources, however, at times during summer conditions, it faces unique energy issues as well.

-Analyses indicate the Power Pool area will have adequate generation capacity and energy, required operating reserve (regulating reserve and contingency reserve), and available transmission be able to meet the forecasted firm loads for the 2009-2010 winter operations, assuming normal ambient temperature and normal weather conditions.
+Analyses indicate the Power Pool area will have adequate generation (capacity and energy), required operating reserve (regulating reserve and contingency reserve), and available transmission enabling it to meet the forecasted firm loads for the 2010 summer operations, assuming normal ambient temperature and normal weather conditions.

-This assessment is valid for the Power Pool area as a whole; however, these overall results do not necessarily apply to all sub-areas (individual members, balancing authorities, states, and or provinces) when assessed separately.
+This operating assessment is valid for the Power Pool area as a whole; however, these overall results do not necessarily apply to all sub-areas (individual members, balancing authorities, states, and or provinces) when assessed separately.

-In, 2007, Sacramento Municipal Utility District (SMUD) and Turlock Irrigation District (TID) joined the Power Pool and will be fully integrated into the Northwest Power Pool Reserve Sharing Group for the 2009-2010 winter season; however, for purposes of the 2009-2010 winter assessment, SMUD and TID are included in the California sub-region and not in the Power Pool area assessment.
+In 2007, Sacramento Municipal Utility District (SMUD) and Turlock Irrigation District (TID) joined the Power Pool.
+By late 2009, both SMUD and TID were fully integrated into the Northwest Power Pool Reserve Sharing Group and other operating programs; hence, for purposes of the 2010 summer operating assessment, SMUD and TID are included in the Power Pool area operating assessment.